 - Coordination effects, particularly in the shoulder

-- Potential increased risk of MSDs and injuries in body regions not supported by the device
+- Potential increased risk of MSDs in unsupported body regions

 - Users perceived reduced physical demands on shoulders, neck, and back